List of content you will read in this article:

 - Customization: TigerVNC offers customization options, allowing users to adjust settings like display resolution and color depth to suit their preferences and network conditions.

-- Configuration Complexity: Setting up TigerVNC can be complex, especially for users who are not familiar with Linux and networking.
+- Configuration Complexity: Setting up TigerVNC can be complex, especially for users unfamiliar with Linux and networking.
 Properly configuring security settings and firewalls may require some expertise.

 - Bandwidth Usage: Like other remote desktop solutions, TigerVNC's performance can be affected by limited network bandwidth.
 High-quality graphics and video streaming may not perform well on slow connections.